apigee/openbank/README.md

 The below picture depicts how a dev portal looks like:
 <img src="readme-images/openbank.png">

-####Developer portal Installation
+####Developer portal Setup
-The detailed instructions for installation of developer portal for openbank solution can be found in the devportal README.md in the path openbank/src/devportal.
+The detailed instructions for developer portal setup for openbank solution can be found [Here](https://github.com/apigee/openbank/tree/master/src/devportal).

 ###Data
 The dummy Backend system provided by default for the OpenBank solution is hosted on [Baas 2.0](http://apibaas.apigee.com/) .